GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Introduction

-The aim of numerically solving differential equations is to efficiently, accurately, and faithfully reproduce the physical processes modeled by the equations.
-Specific to numerically solving the INSE are four major challenges that we confront in this work. \begin{enumerate}[(A)] \item How to fulfill the solenoidal condition (\ref{eq:INS}b) and other physical constraints such as the monotonic decrease of the kinetic energy? \item How to ensure various types of numerical stability? \item How to obtain high-order convergence both in time and in space? \item How to decouple time integration from spatial discretization so that (i) the entire solver is constituted by orthogonal modules for these aspects, and (ii) solution methods for each aspect can be employed in a black-box manner and thus easily changed to make the entire INSE solver versatile? \end{enumerate}
+where $t\in [0, +\infty)$ is time, $\Omega$ a \emph{domain}, i.e., a bounded connected open subset of $\mathbb{R}^{\Dim}$, $\partial\Omega$ the domain boundary, $\mathbf{g}$ the external force, $p$ the pressure, $\mathbf{u}$ the velocity, and $\nu$ the kinematic viscosity.
+In addition to efficiently, accurately, and faithfully reproducing the physical processes modeled by the equations, we confront four major challenges (FMC) of numerically solving the INSE, { \setlist[enumerate]{label=(FMC-\arabic{enumi})} \begin{enumerate} \item How to fulfill the solenoidal condition (\ref{eq:INS}b) and other physical constraints such as the monotonic decrease of the kinetic energy? \item How to ensure various types of numerical stability? \item How to obtain high-order convergence both in time and in space? \item How to decouple time integration from spatial discretization so that (i) the entire solver is constituted by orthogonal modules for these aspects, and (ii) solution methods for each aspect can be employed in a black-box manner and thus easily changed to make the entire INSE solver versatile? \end{enumerate} }

-(A) concerns the prominent feature of mass conservation: neither source nor sink exists anywhere inside the domain.
-It is well-known that a violation of (\ref{eq:INS}b), even with small errors, might lead to qualitatively different flow patterns, especially for large Reynolds numbers.
+(FMC-1) concerns the prominent feature of mass conservation: neither source nor sink exists anywhere inside the domain.
+It is well known that a violation of (\ref{eq:INS}b), even with small errors, might lead to qualitatively different flow patterns, especially for large Reynolds numbers.
 Another important physical constraint to be fulfilled in this work is the monotonic decrease of the total kinetic energy as defined in (\ref{eq:kineticEnergy}).

-In (B), a crucial and indispensable type of numerical stability is the eigenvalue stability for the main evolutionary variable, which is typically the velocity.
+In (FMC-2), a crucial and indispensable type of numerical stability is the eigenvalue stability for the main evolutionary variable, which is typically the velocity.
 In addition, preserving the monotonicity of kinetic energy is equivalent to ensuring numerical stability on the velocity with respect to the 2-norm.